-Addressing problems associated with compromised user accounts, this document discusses mitigation techniques and methods of identifying compromised accounts.
-It also includes recommendations to ensure the long-term security of accounts to prevent “re-compromise.”
+Updated in March 2018, this document addresses problems associated with compromised user accounts.
+It discusses mitigation techniques and methods of identifying compromised accounts, including recommendations to ensure the long-term security of accounts to prevent “re-compromise.”

 Nearly all email systems, including those of Email Sender Providers and network operators, at some point have delivery issues because their sending IPs or domains are on a blocklist.
 This document shares established procedures defining how to triage and respond to a blocklisting to assist in a timely and effective resolution.
 Version 1.0.1 was updated in February 2018.